joejag/talk-mob_programming_and_lego/notes/parts/2_lego.md

 # Back in Glasgow

 * We had mobbing going.
 * Disagreements about code style disappeared.
+10 devs, 10 ideas, all expressed in the codebase.
 * We were building confidence in our ability to delivery bigger bits of work
-* But we felt like a lot of our time was distracted on unplanned work
+* But at our retros we felt like a lot of our time was distracted on unplanned work
+* We had become effective, now it was time to become efficient

 # How are you spending the majority of your time?

 * How much time do you spend working on what is expected?
-* The problem with Legacy is the tech debt.
-* “We’re spending a lot of our time on bug fixes and other rework.
-We need a way to help our management see that if we have time to clear tech debt this drain on our time could go away permanently.”
+* Wanted to show stakeholders and management that we were drowning

 # Calculate it

 * Our challenge was how to make the nature of each week’s work more visible.
 Show ‘Failure demand’ and ‘Ad hoc’ work and time spent in meetings against planned work.

-# 5 categories for this week…

-“The front row is this week’s labor – 1 block for 1 hour.
-The prior 4 weeks are also on the platform.”
+* Tried whiteboard, tried spreadsheet -> It was a chore

+# Lego

+* Each block represents one hour of dev time
+* Those blocks are made into a 3d bar chart
+* Previous weeks are kept to show the variance after we try new things

 # Close up

-“We keep this visible and it’s a great conversation-starter when managers ask about it.
-You can see that they’ve given us so much Ad-hoc work that we ran out of orange Legos!”

-“At each daily standup, each of us will put 7 Lego together to express how our time was used yesterday.”

-# Start of a new week

-Take last row off; move all back

-Create a blank front row
+* Each work represents
+* Ran out of orange!

+# Daily Review

+* Create bricks through the day.
+4pm Review
+* How can we stop this happening. use 5whys.

+JOKE: Glasses.
+Also lego creating sad children faces.

 # Glasgow interlude